axocomm/lambda.codes/README.md

     * pages
 3. Installs Ruby requirements
 4. Builds Docker container
-5. Stops and removes existing container if applicable
+5. Stops and removes existing container if necessary
 6. Starts the new container

 The `deploy` Rake task takes care of this, e.g.